bourumir-wyngs/rs-opw-kinematics/README.md

   )
 }
 ```

-This library required to produce random joint angles within constraints.
+This library requires producing random joint angles within constraints.
 We made constraints easily
-accessible from the instance of Kinematics, and provided random_angles() methods for them.
+accessible from the instance of Kinematics, and provided `random_angles()` methods for them.

-See the [example](examples/path_planning_rrt.rs). for how to define the robot and other boilerplate code.
+See the [example](examples/path_planning_rrt.rs) for how to define the robot and other boilerplate code.
 The direct output
-will be a vector of vectors (not vector of Joints), each representing a step in the trajectory.
+will be a vector of vectors (not vector of `Joints`), each representing a step in the trajectory.

 ## Cartesian stroke
 Producing a robot's movement over the surface of an object performing a task (such as welding, painting, or washing)